Cossie01/Programming-Assignment/README.md

 - Events must occur at a constant rate and must be independent of each other.
 - It is mentioned that this is a continuous probability distribution used to predict the time to wait before the event occurs again.
 - It must contain two parameter (i) Scale; the inverse rate (ii) Size; the array size.
-- Example of this is amount of time a laptop battery lasts, length of time in minutes of a phone call,
+- Example of this is amount of time a laptop battery lasts, length of time in minutes of a phone call, value of change in your pocket over time.

 ![image](https://www.efunda.com/math/distributions/images/ExpDistPlot.gif)